Rhine-Pereira/ValorantSoundboard/README.md

 Click on the respective image for certain sound.

-Use your physical mic as a inputm by keeping your phone speaker close to your mic.
+Use your physical mic as a input by keeping your phone speaker close to your mic.

 Happy Trolling.